OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Hydra.md

 # Hydra

-Large, dragon-like creatures with multiple, serpentine heads.
+Large, dragon-like creatures with multiple serpentine heads.
 Sea hydras (adapted to water, with fins) also exist.

 ------